nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/vsvim-plugin-for-visual-studio.md

 When I really started grokking Resharper and the power of all that refactoring goodness I really started appreciating how using the right tools, and learning them well, could improve my coding.
 I started to get frustrated that a lot of my time while coding was moving down to the arrow keys to navigate around a file, then moving up to the delete or backspace key, then back to the keyboard to start typing.
 I know it can sound like that's not a big deal, but when you move into the Vim world and don't have to move your hand at all to accomplish this you realise how disruptive it really can be.

 I code at different speeds throughout the day, but when I'm really in the flow I feel my hands getting in the way and I wanted that fixed.
 (I have another reason to always want to stay on the home keys but I'm saving that for a future post.)
-I wanted to reduce the friction that occurs in our imperfect mechanisms for expressing our ideas in code, ie. brain -&gt; hands -&gt; keyboard -&gt; IDE -&gt; program.
+I wanted to reduce the friction that occurs in our imperfect mechanisms for expressing our ideas in code, ie. brain -> hands -> keyboard -> IDE -> program.
 I wanted to get ever closer to that slightly cyberpunk ideal of being able to just think a design and have it materialise as a functioning system.

 ### Or in simpler terms: Less Friction = More Fun